frontEnd-fucker/scheduler-manager/README.md

 # Course Manager

-A Next.js application for managing course schedules with drag-and-drop functionality.
+A Next.js application for managing course schedules with drag-and-drop functionality and user authentication.

 ## Features

+- User authentication with Clerk
 - Create and manage course tables
 - Add and remove courses
 - Drag and drop courses onto a weekly schedule